Lucsantosg/CloudLogAnalysis/log_analysis_ov.md

 The {{site.data.keyword.loganalysisfull}} service provides log collection and log search services for the {{site.data.keyword.Bluemix_notm}} platform, automatically collecting application and {{site.data.keyword.Bluemix_notm}} services’ data from select {{site.data.keyword.Bluemix_notm}} services.

-The following figure shows a high level view of the {{site.data.keyword.loganalysisshort}} service components:
+The following figure shows a high level view of the {{site.data.keyword.loganalysisshort}} service:

 ![Overview image of the {{site.data.keyword.loganalysisshort}} service](images/loganalisys_F1.gif "Overview image of the {{site.data.keyword.loganalysisshort}} service")

-To collect and search logs of cloud resources, you must provision an instance of the {{site.data.keyword.loganalysisshort}} service in the same space where those cloud resources are running.
+To collect and search logs of cloud resources that run in a space, you must provision an instance of the {{site.data.keyword.loganalysisshort}} service in the same space where those cloud resources are running.
 Logs are collected and stored in Log Search by default.
 When you select a service plan that includes extended search and collection capabilities, logs are also collected and stored in the Log Collection component.
 Log data that is stored in Log Collection is encrypted.

 By default, the {{site.data.keyword.Bluemix_notm}} stores log data for up to 3 days in Log Search: